COMPARE TO OTHER COMPONENTS

 4.2.
 Installing IronOCR

 Installing IronOCR is quite easy using Visual Studio and NuGet Package Manager.
-Just open the Visual Studio and Go to Tools and click on NuGet Package Manager for solutions, a new window will appear.
-In the new window, go to the browse tab and search IronOCR, a list of packages will appear.
-Select the IronOCR latest version and click on Install.
+Just open Visual Studio and go to Tools, then click on NuGet Package Manager for solutions.
+In the new window that appears, go to the browse tab and search IronOCR.
+A list of packages will appear.
+Select the latest version of IronOCR and click on Install.

 4.3.
 Perform OCR on Image Using IronOCR